risevest/octonet/docs/Consumer.md

-# Decorators & Consumer
+# Consumer

-This describes the Decorator and Consumer API
+This describes the Consumer API.

 ## Decorators

-Decorators (in this context) are functions used to retrieve and store metadata about consumer classes.
+Decorators are annotations required to support the event classes.
 The two decorators used in Octonet are as follows:

-- **eventGroup** [*@eventGroup(name: string)*]: This decorator is annotated at the top of a Consumer class (more on that later) to depict an event group.
+- **eventGroup** [*@eventGroup(name: string)*]: This decorator is annotated at the top of an event class (more on that later) to depict an event group.
 It's a way of grouping an event and its related handlers.
-It is used as follows:

-- **handler** [_@handler(event: string)_]: The handler decorator is annotated at the top of a handler function.
-A handler function is a function that is executed when a particular event is dispatched.
+- **handler** [_@handler(event: string)_]: The handler decorator is annotated at the top of a handler function (contained in an event class).
+It is executed when a particular event is dispatched.

 ## Consumer

-The Octonet Consumer is used to listen for events dispatched from the [Manator API](https://github.com/risevest/manator-api).
+The Octonet Consumer is used to listen for events dispatched from different systems.
 These events are then handled by event classes containing handler functions.

 ## Basic example

-Let's look at a practical application of decorators and the consumer class.
-Basically, our goal is to have a `Wallet` class which handles two wallet-related events namely: `fund` and `withdrawal`.
+Let's look at a practical application of decorators, an event class and a consumer class.
+Basically, our goal is to have a `Wallet` event class which handles two wallet-related events namely: `fund` and `withdrawal`.

 ### Step 1: Creating types and interface

 First, we create types and interfaces.
+The interface is an abstraction which is responsible for the core functionality for the `Wallet` class.

-Theses interfaces will contain methods necessary for the functionality of the `fund` and `withdrawal` methods in our `Wallet` class.
+Theses interfaces will contain methods necessary for the functionality of the `executeFunding` and `executeWithdrawal` methods in our `Wallet` class.

 Let's create our interface.